 The sessions are non-judgmental zone, and everyone is welcome no matter the severity of the addiction.

-The Benefits of Support Groups in Addiction Recovery
+Benefits of Addiction Support Groups for Recovery and Relapse Prevention

 Studies have shown that individuals who attend support groups for addiction recovery have a much higher chance of maintaining and achieving long-term addiction recovery.